Welcome to the new KidsHealth website! See what is new.

 How school can help your child with mental fatigue

-You can talk with your child's teacher about your child's difficulties and show them this website with things they can do to help.
+You can talk with your child's teacher about your child's difficulties.
+Show them this website with things they can do to help.

 More Information